big-andy-coates/populace/populace-core/README.md

  type information can't be resolved, and the current value is `null`.
 In such situations Populace does not have enough information to populate the element, but you may chose to handle this however you like by installing a custom `NullObjectStrategy`.

+In addition, a special type of instance factory, called a `NullObjectStrategy`, can be installed to handle any null objects encountered i.e. null fields or elements where no type information is available because either their compile-type type is <code>Object</code> or an unresolvable <code>TypeVariable</code>.
+In such situations Populace does not have enough information to populate the element, but you may chose to handle this however you like by installing a custom `NullObjectStrategy`.
+By default, Populace logs a warning.

 Instance factories can be installed as shown below: